HakanBastedt/FSR_ZProbe/README.md

 ## Shopping list

-[] Arduino Pro Mini 5V, 16 MHz (ebay)
+* Arduino Pro Mini 5V, 16 MHz (ebay)
-[] USB to 6-pin serial converter (ebay).
-For programming the Arduino Pro Mini [] 3 x Force Sensitive Resistor FSR402 (e.g. oomlout.co.uk and other places )
+* USB to 6-pin serial converter (ebay).
+For programming the Arduino Pro Mini
+* 3 x Force Sensitive Resistor FSR402 (e.g. oomlout.co.uk and other places )
-[] 3 x Modified Bed holders adapted to the FSRs.
-An stl-model is here [] You may also need to modify your heated bed glass support [] Cables and connectors
+* 3 x Modified Bed holders adapted to the FSRs.
+An stl-model is here
+* You may also need to modify your heated bed glass support
+* Cables and connectors
-[] Arduino software: fsr.ino in this repsoitory
+* Arduino software: fsr.ino in this repsoitory
-[] Repetier 0.92 modified for FSR
+* Repetier 0.92 with my modifications for FSR

 ## Details of FSR, Arduino Pro Mini and Marlin/Repetier